2025-2026 Academic Catalog

 CLAS Major Pathways:

-The secondary undergraduate teacher education route at CU Denver is a joint effort between the College of Liberal Arts and Sciences and the School of Education & Human Development.
+Students majoring in certain College of Liberal Arts & Sciences majors may also pursue secondary teacher licensure in collaboration with the School of Education & Human Development.
 Through this pathway, students earn a bachelor's degree through the College of Liberal Arts and Sciences and a teaching license through the School of Education & Human Development.

 Please note: The admission into the School of Education & Human Development teacher education program for CLAS majors is a separate process from admission to the university or CLAS majors.
 See the SEHD website for application deadlines.